 In this section we exemplify the application of the NPV method to the Kalman filter results, when features are matched using the optimization of the Mahalanobis distances [13].
-As a result, the quality of the previous tracks in the NPV method can be evaluated in this process by:
+As a result, the quality of the previous tracks in the NPV method can be evaluated in this process by the predicted state uncertainty given by the used stochastic filter, and the Mahalanobis distances of the previous matches.
+This means that the initial investment outlay for each feature, i, is evaluated by: